-This time we summoned Xophur using the Soul Demonica and Memento Mori with all the right instructions, all of a sudden Jeremy showed up…
+This time we summoned Xophur using the Soul Demonica and Memento Mori with all the right instructions, and all of a sudden, our mysterious lost helper showed up. . . .

-His face looked crooked like somehow it was changing its shape, his nose, his eyes even his ears looked like from an animal, and then he said:
+His face looked crooked, as if somehow it was changing its shape; his nose, eyes, and ears looked animalistic.

-“Leann, Sheryl thank you for getting me here!
-I was trapped in a loop during all this time.
-What has happened during my absence?
-Seems the demon released me but locked me in that loop”

-We explained to him that as we didn’t hear anything from him as he was lost somewhere, we decided to summon Xophur as he was over his control.
+We explained to him that since we didn’t hear anything from him because he was lost somewhere, we decided to summon Xophur.

-Are you feeling any different Jeremy?

-“No, not at all

-At least not weak anymore

-Why?”

-I don’t know if you noticed but don’t look like yourself anymore, Leann explained this to me a while ago, it seems you’re starting to transform into Xophur… I mean we summoned him and we didn’t expect you to show up.
+Sheryl uttered to the crooked spirit, “It seems you’re starting to transform into Xophur . . .
+I mean, we summoned him and we didn’t expect you to show up.”

-“Ohh no this is not good Sheryl, could an exorcism work in this case?”
-Jeremy asked.

-It definitely isn’t, how are we going to detach him from you, seems that his spiritual part has started to transform your body somehow you both are becoming one.
+“How are we going to detach him from the demon?
+Somehow, they are both becoming one,” I said.

-Leann just said, “Ok, ok guys let’s take a break for a moment and analyze this a bit…”
+Leann replied, “Okay, let’s take a break for a moment and analyze this a bit. . . .
 Artoon, Bothet, and Xophur are meant to work together, right?
-They’re a trinity so how is it possible that Xophur himself can be doing the whole transformation when it requires an available host that can provide energy and a body to rebuild their true shape, besides there’s still an element missing and the third place hasn’t been visited yet…

-Remember three places should be visited according to what the demons said so something does not add up.
+They’re a trinity, so how is it possible that Xophur himself can be doing the whole transformation when it requires an available host that can provide energy and a body to rebuild their true shape?
+Besides, there’re still two elements missing and the third place hasn’t even been visited yet. . . .
+Remember, three places should be visited according to what the demons said, so something does not add up.”

-Jeremy said,

-“I have an idea that might work but I’m not sure…”

-“I’ll try to get to Artoon and Bothet and try to lure them into what we want them to do, I look like Xophur so it shouldn’t be a problem.
-Also, remember I still can get to their altars.”
+Then Leann came up with a brilliant idea: Through the tarot cards, she got our ally to tempt the demons into doing what we want them to do.
+The mysterious ally now closely resembled Xophur, so it shouldn’t be a problem.
+Also, he has access to their altars.

-Somehow, they seem so scared to get out of their dimension, they could be hiding something from us.
+They seem so afraid to leave their dimension, they could be hiding something from us.

-So, we restarted our session from the beginning, we got back Jeremy or at least some part of him.
+So we restarted our session from the beginning.
+We got back our accomplice, or at least some part of him.
 But where was Xophur?

-I asked Leann,

-Do you think there might be a chance that this is being interrupted or sabotaged?
+I asked Leann, “Do you think there might be a chance that this is being interrupted or sabotaged?”

-Leann replied, “There might be a possibility that Paimon is behind this all but he hasn’t shown up lately…”
+Leann replied, “There might be a possibility that Paimon is behind all this, but he hasn’t shown up lately. . . .”

 Chapter 8

-During all the time we spent researching for a way to get rid of the demons it seemed we achieved the contrary, Jeremy was becoming one of them, Artoon and Bothet were merely servants of Xophur, both useless as fuck and on the other hand, I wasn’t feeling that good.

-So, we kept our séance going, prayers up, Jeremy made his way to the demons and smartly used his new appearance to lure them into releasing us from the mission we were still supposed to fulfill.
+The mysterious ally made his way to the demons and smartly used his new appearance to lure them into releasing us from the mission we were still supposed to fulfill.
+Leann’s plan seemed to have been fortuitous.

 It was cool to be able to witness all that, as we were so close to the dimensions every time they opened up.